- Open Access

 Dopp E et al (2019) Effect-based methods in combination with state-of-the-art chemical analysis for assessment of water quality as integrated approach.
 Int J Hyg Environ Health 222(4):607–614

-Agneta O, et al. Assessment of source and treated water quality in seven drinking water treatment plants by in vitro bioassays–Oxidative stress and antiandrogenic effects after artificial infiltration Science of The Total.
+Oskarsson A et al (2021) Assessment of source and treated water quality in seven drinking water treatment plants by in vitro bioassays–Oxidative stress and antiandrogenic effects after artificial infiltration Science of The Total.
 Environment.
-2021.
 758: p.
 144001

 Escher BI et al (2015) Effect-based trigger values for in vitro bioassays: Reading across from existing water quality guideline values.
 Water Res 81:137–148